giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 **NB:** The files checked in to Git are different from those actually used in production on the server, this is to prevent accidental overwritings via _git push_.
 Thus, you will need to edit and check in _configs/DICT.config.yaml.in_, which is fine for use in development work, but the servers instances will be running from _confgis/DICT.config.yaml_.

-4.) _Test the configuration files_
+4.) _Testing the configuration files_

-An automatic tool to check that everything went well is also available.

-Running the following command will evaluate the config, test dictionaries, and then print FST paths and last updated date.
-If an FST is missing from its expected path, it will be listed as MISSING.
-If you see any errors at the end of the process, or worse, Python errors, something is wrong and you should avoid restarting until this is corrected.
+Simply (re)start the instance.
+If it fails to start, it will print out information about what went wrong.
+The instance will not start unless everything in the configuration file is in order.
+If an instance is meant to run without an fst, for example, then simply comment-out the line specifying the fst in the config file, and run again.

+There is a command that can also run these checks, and print out information.

 ```
     nds test-configuration DICT
 ```

+Running it will evaluate the config, test dictionaries, and then print FST paths and last updated date.
+If an FST is missing from its expected path, it will be listed as MISSING.
+If you see any errors at the end of the process, or worse, Python errors, something is wrong and you should avoid restarting until this is corrected.

 5.) _Restart the server process_